rebelsky/csc207c/pages/syllabus.md

 I'm confused about the grading scheme.
 Could you explain more?

-> Still working on it.
+> In short: The grading scheme is designed to assess you on what you've learned, not when in the semester you've learned it.
+There's also a strong incentive built in for you to keep up with the work.
+Doing regular work, even if it's not perfect, and receiving feedback on that work, is one of the best ways to learn.

+> Broad overview: To succeed in the class, you must do the learning assessments (LAs) and projects (MPs and the final project).
+Since not everyone learns at the same rate, you will have the opportunity to make additional attempts at  LAs (although with new problems) and projects.
+In addition, you must keep up with regular work for the class: readings (and reading responses), labs (and lab writeups), and reflections.
+If you keep up with the work and achieve appropriate results on the LAs and projects by the end of the semester, you are likely to do well in the course.
+Additional details are found above and in [the page on grading](../handouts/grading).

+> If that's not enough information, feel free to ask questions about particular points.

-I plan to leave early for Fall break and won't be in class on Friday, 13 October 2023.
-I'm also a bit worried that it's October 13th.
+I plan to leave early for Spring break and won't be in class on Friday, 15 March 2024.
 What are the penalties for missing that class?

 > As long as you let me know in advance, there is no penalty for your absence.

-> If there happens to be an in-class LA that day, you will not be able to take it and will have to make it up on another day.
-In addition, you are responsible for making up the work from class on your own, and you are still responsible for turning in that lab by 10:00 p.m. in Sunday, 22 October 2023.
+>  However, you will not be able to take the quiz that day, which means that you will have to complate that learning assessment in one of the following SoLAs.
+In addition, you are responsible for making up the work from class on your own, and you are still responsible for turning in that labs.

-I plan to leave early for Thanksgiving and won't be in class on Wednesday, 22 November 22.
-What are the penalties for missing that class?

-> As long as you let me know in advance, there is no penalty for your absence.

 I need a mental health day.
 What should I do?

 > Send me an email message telling me that you need a mental health day.
-Plan to make up the lab on your own.
+Plan to make up the lab on your own and submit it before the next class.
 If you need extra time for the lab, you'll need to use a [token](../handouts/tokens).

 > More importantly, please take care of yourself.

 How do I book your office hours?